KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 ##### 7. Push changes to remote and merge my changes

 Now we need to push the local brnach to remote so that it can be merged with the `main` branch.
-For this I do

 ```shell
 $ git push -u origin KR-my-new-feature